justaplayground/aio-storage/docs/initial/simplified-prompt.md

 ***

 ### 1. Tech Stack
-- Frontend (Storage Management dashboard): Next.js
+- Frontend (Storage Management dashboard): Next.js (use the most suitable UI library for the project)
-- Backend (API): Express.js
+- Backend (API): Express.js (use the most suitable framework for the project, need review if change the framework)
 - Documentation site: Docusaurus
 - Database: PostgreSQL (self-hosted Docker volume)
 - File storage: Self-hosted Docker volume